CONP-PCNO/conp-dataset/README.md

 CONP data is a repository containing the datasets available in the Canadian Open Neuroscience Platform.
 It leverages [DataLad](http://datalad.org) to store only metadata and references to the data files.
-Data files can be downloaded depending each data owner's access policy.
+Data files can be downloaded depending on each data owner's access policy.

 ## Dataset structure

 The dataset is structured as follows:
-* `investigators` contains sub-datasets investigators based in Canada.
+* `investigators` contains sub-datasets for investigators based in Canada.
 * `projects` contains sub-datasets for projects hosted in Canada.
 Investigators and projects are responsible for the management and curation of their own sub-datasets.